 - Palmer Scholarship - $1,000

-- Department Work Study – The primary mechanism of Departmental funding for new Master’s students is through the federally subsidized Work Study program.
-Qualified students can earn an hourly wage working in our department, often in SPHSC research labs.
-The work-study hourly rate varies across campus and within our department.
-The Office of Financial Aid will let you know if you qualify (assuming you completed the FAFSA application).
-If you do qualify, contact Graduate Program Advisor, Chrissie Chang.
+- Work Study – One mechanism of funding for new Master’s students is through the federally subsidized Work Study program.
+Qualified students can earn an hourly wage working in our department or elsewhere on campus, sometimes in SPHSC research labs.
+The work study hourly rate varies across campus and within our department, ranging from $15 - $32.
+The Office of Financial Aid will let you know if you qualify as long as you completed the FAFSA application.
+If you do qualify, contact student services.